Multiplicity one theorems for Fourier-Jacobi models: Introduction

 or

-Here $\operatorname{Aut}(E)$ is the automorphism group of the underlying additive group of $E$.
+Here $E_\rk$ is the underlying $\rk$-vector space of $E$.
 Note that for every element $(g,\delta)\in \breve{\oU}(E)$, if $\delta=1$, then $g$ is automatically $A$-linear, and if $\delta=-1$, then $g$ is $\tau$-conjugate linear.
 This extended group is first introduced implicitly by Moeglin-Vigneras-Waldspurger in \cite[Proposition 4.I.2]{MVW87}.
 It contains $\oU(E)$ as a subgroup of index two.
 Let $\breve{\oU}(E)$ act on $\oH(E)$ as group automorphisms by

 This extends the adjoint action of $\oU(E)$ on $\oH(E)$.
 The semidirect product

 contains

 as a subgroup of index two.